erikdelange/ITHO-CVU-controller-in-MicroPython/README.md

 ### ITHO contoller

 The actual controller for the ITHO CVE can be found in *itho.py*.
-It is a MicroPython version from [letscontrolit/ESPEasyPluginPlayground](https://github.com/letscontrolit/ESPEasyPluginPlayground/tree/master/libraries%20_PLUGIN145%20ITHO%20FAN/Itho) which in turn is based on the code from [Arjan Hiemstra](https://github.com/arjenhiemstra).
+It is a MicroPython version from [letscontrolit/ESPEasyPluginPlayground](https://github.com/letscontrolit/ESPEasyPluginPlayground/tree/master/libraries%20_PLUGIN145%20ITHO%20FAN/Itho) which in turn is based on the code from [Arjen Hiemstra](https://github.com/arjenhiemstra).
 Functionally the controller matches the works mentioned above.
 As with the driver for the CC1101 all configuration must be done in *config.py*.
 Initially you won't be aware of your device type and device id to use.
 These can be discovered by running *itho.py* and pressing the buttons on your physical ITHO remote.
 Output such as below will appear when for example the Auto button is pressed:

     listening to remote commands